Sushmita-Ghosh/Sushmita-Ghosh/README.md

 ## 🌱 Currently Learning

-At the moment, I'm on a learning journey exploring the realms of Python and Django.
+At the moment, I'm on a learning journey exploring the realms of Python & Django.
 The world of backend development is opening up new avenues for me, and I'm excited to broaden my skill set.

 ## 💞 Seeking Collaborations